Search within:

 Developmental Level (DV)

 Challenging your DV placement: You are eligible to take the PL1 Math Placement Test if you do not have credit for a math class at Ohio University.
-Please consult your adviser about an "L" course option before taking the placement test.
-Placement tests should be used only as a last resort.
+Please consult your advisor about an "L" course option before taking the placement test.

 NOTE: Students with a DV placement are eligible to take only the PL1 Math Placement Test and can only move up to a PL1 placement.